fabiolauria/RiboAbacus/README.md

 To set RiboAbacus options, a "user definition part" is present in 'RiboAbacus.c'.
 The user can modify the following parameters:

-* CODON_USAGE 	   --->	specifies the organism codon usage bias: 1 for Homo Sapiens, 2 for Mus Musculus, 3 for Saccharomyces Cerevisiae and 0 if an input file with 				custom codon usage is given by the user (see the input files section below)
+*    CODON_USAGE    specifies the organism codon usage bias: 1 for Homo Sapiens, 2 for Mus Musculus, 3 for Saccharomyces Cerevisiae and 0 if an input file with 				custom codon usage is given by the user (see the input files section below)
-* PROTEIN_INPUT 	   --->	assumes only values 0 and 1: 0 if the input file with the list of transcripts (see the input files section below) does not contain data 			related to protein amounts, 1 otherwise
+*    PROTEIN_INPUT  assumes only values 0 and 1: 0 if the input file with the list of transcripts (see the input files section below) does not contain data 			related to protein amounts, 1 otherwise
-* RAMP_HYOUTHESIS	   --->	assumes only values 0 and 1: 0 if the ramp hypothesis is not considered, 1 otherwise
+*    RAMP_HYPOTHESIS     assumes only values 0 and 1: 0 if the ramp hypothesis is not considered, 1 otherwise
-* RAMP_LENGTH 	   --->	specifies the ramp length (measured in codons).
+*    RAMP_LENGTH  specifies the ramp length (measured in codons).
 If RAMP_LENGTH is set equal to 0, RAMP_LENGTH will not affect the simulation
-* SLOWDOWN_RATE 	   --->	specifies the ribosomes slowdown rate on the ramp (it is a percentage: for example, 70 means that the speed of the ribosomes is reduced by 				70%).
+*    SLOWDOWN_RATE  specifies the ribosomes slowdown rate on the ramp (it is a percentage: for example, 70 means that the speed of the ribosomes is reduced by 				70%).
 If RAMP_LENGTH is set equal to 0, SLOWDOWN_RATE will not affect the simulation
-* WIDTH_BIN 	   --->	specifies the width of the bin for the mRNA length distribution
+*    WIDTH_BIN specifies the width of the bin for the mRNA length distribution

 ------------------------------------------------------------------------